Amarisoft

 Log Analysis

-You can also check out user traffic PDSCH in PHY log.
-Even though the number of RBs for the user traffic PDSCH is configured to max value, it gets reduced a little bit when it is transmitted in the same subframe as SIB PDSCH.
+You can also check the user traffic PDSCH in the PHY log.
+Even though the number of RBs for user traffic PDSCH is configured to the maximum value, the actual allocation can be slightly reduced when it is transmitted in the same subframe as SIB PDSCH.

 Sub Test 1 : PDSCH Resource Allocation per Subframe